Bill Powers (1926-2013) – The Developer of PCT

 Bill was probably most influenced by the control engineer Harold S. Black.
 As Powers puts it: 'that morning in August of 1927 when H.S.
 Black, going on the Lackawanna ferry to work at Bell Labs, suddenly understood how negative feedback works and scribbled the world-altering equations into a blank place in his New York Times, starting several major intellectual, engineering, and scientific revolutions.'
 See the linked article for more on Black.

 Bill also became fascinated in the field with Cybernetics in the late 1940s and early 1950s – this was the first major attempt to try to apply control engineering principles to human psychology.
+See Umplebey & Annapolis (2015) for the history of cybernetics.

 After seven years of work, Bill published his first paper on what was to become PCT with colleagues Robert Kenley Clark and Robert MacFarland (Powers, Clark, & MacFarland, 1960).
 His undergraduate mentor Donald T. Campbell paved the way for a degree in psychology, yet ultimately, Bill chose instead to continue his work on designing electronic systems while pursuing PCT ‘on the side’.